Software-Engineering-Group-UP/RSE-UP/_sources/chapters/introduction.md

 Our approach to research software engineering is based on three related concepts:

--   {ref}'open_science': Making data, methods, and results freely available to all by publishing them under \gref{open licenses}{open_license}.
+-   **Open Science**: Making data, methods, and results freely available to all by publishing them under \gref{open licenses}{open_license}.

--   \gref{Reproducible research}{reproducible_research}: Ensuring that anyone
-    with access to the data and software can feasibly reproduce results, both to check them and to build on them.
+-   **Reproducible research**: Ensuring that anyone with access to the data and software can feasibly reproduce results, both to check them and to build on them.

--   \gref{Sustainable software}{sustainable_software}: The ease with which to
-    maintain and extend it rather than to replace it.
+-   **Sustainable software**: The ease with which to maintain and extend it rather than to replace it.
 Sustainability isn't just a property of the software: it also depends on the skills and culture of its users.

 People often conflate these three ideas, but they are distinct.
-For example,
-if you share your data and the programs that analyze it, but don't document what steps to take in what order, your work is open but not reproducible.
+For example, if you share your data and the programs that analyze it, but don't document what steps to take in what order, your work is open but not reproducible.
-Conversely,
-if you completely automate your analysis, but your data is only available to people in your lab, your work is reproducible but not open.
+Conversely, if you completely automate your analysis, but your data is only available to people in your lab, your work is reproducible but not open.
-Finally,
-if a software package is being maintained by a couple of post-docs who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become \gref{abandonware}{abandonware}, at which point openness and reproducibility become less relevant.
+Finally, if a software package is being maintained by a couple of post-docs who are being paid a fraction of what they could earn in industry and have no realistic hope of promotion because their field doesn't value tool building, then sooner or later it will become \gref{abandonware}{abandonware}, at which point openness and reproducibility become less relevant.

 Nobody argues that research should be irreproducible or unsustainable, but "not against it" and actively supporting it are very different things.
 Academia doesn't yet know how to reward people for writing useful software, so while you may be thanked, the effort you put in may not translate into academic job security or decent pay.

 Some people worry that if they make their data and code publicly available, someone else will use it and publish a result they could have come up with themselves.
 This is almost unheard of in practice, but that doesn't stop it being used as a scare tactic.
 Other people are afraid of looking foolish or incompetent by sharing code that might contain bugs.
-This isn't just \gref{impostor syndrome}{impostor_syndrome}:
-members of marginalized groups are frequently judged more harshly than others, so being wrong in public is much riskier for them.
+This isn't just **impostor syndrome**: members of marginalized groups are frequently judged more harshly than others, so being wrong in public is much riskier for them.